apideck-libraries/portman/examples/testsuite-variation-tests/readme.md

 - **variations (Array )** : References to list of a variations that will be injected

   - **name** : allows you to define the name for the variation, which will be referenced in the Postman collection.
+  - **openApiResponse (OPTIONAL)** : allows you to define the expected openAPI response information, on which the contract tests will base their automatic generated test injection, like schema validation, jsonBody, contentType, headersPresent.
+If not defined, the contract tests for the specific variation will fallback on the 2xx/302 defined response in the OpenAPI specification.

   - **tests** : refers to the definitions for the specific tests for the variation.